 Young Adult Offender Program

-The Young Adult Offender Program (YAOP) is a modified Therapeutic Community, as defined in the Substance Use Disorder Program section, serving individuals between the ages of 18 and 26.
+The Young Adult Offender Program (YAOP) is a modified Therapeutic Community serving individuals between the ages of 18 and 26.
 It is currently offered at the Northwest Correctional Complex and the Turney Center Industrial Complex.

-This intensive program takes approximately 18 to 24 months to complete and consists of three phases designed to assist young adult offenders in developing pro-social life skills through evidence based cognitive behavioral therapy.
-Participants are mentored by residential counseling assistants, who are older and more mature offenders that have successfully completed Therapeautic Community or other pro-social programming.
+This intensive program takes approximately 18 to 24 months to complete and consists of three phases designed to assist young adult offenders in developing pro-social life skills through evidence-based cognitive behavioral therapy.
+Participants are mentored by residential counseling assistants who have successfully completed Therapeutic Community or other pro-social programming.
 The program utilizes a positive peer culture approach.